 Type A devices exploit the micron scale behavior to achieve a novel function.
 A Type A product offers something new that probably is not feasible if the design is scaled 10 times larger.
 Type A designs are therefore innovative or perhaps disruptive.
 On the other hand, Type B devices offer to miniaturize, integrate or automate existing fluidic products or processes.
 The value proposition for type B products may include “cheaper”, “faster” or “more accurate” words.

 Unfortunately, founders of Type B ventures after 1-2 years, or academic researchers of Type B microfluidic devices after 3-5 years face the sad reality that the macro-scale counterpart of their design, also, offers good or even better solution.
 Type B products have therefore uphill or often fatal crossing of the chasm due to stiff competition from status quo.
 Below, I would like to bring summary of a typical communication between a manufacturer and a Type B microfluidic start-up venture:

-Venture: How much does it cost to manufacture 1000 units of the attached design?
+Venture: How much does it cost to purchase 1000 units of the attached design microfluidic device?

 Manufacturer: $50 per chip.

 Venture: But that is too expensive.
 This chip is supposed to be disposable; a conventional lab does the same test that our chip does for less than $10.